-Nepali Hindu festivals are not dated by the Gregorian calendar — they are timed by the lunar calendar, specifically by तिथि (tithi, the lunar day).
-The most important ritual moments — the Dashain tika, the Tihar Lakshmi Puja, the Chhath sunrise offering — each fall on a specific tithi in a specific lunar month.
-Understanding how this tithi-timing works explains why Nepali festivals move relative to the English calendar every year, and why the exact timing of a festival ritual can vary by hours or days depending on when the relevant tithi begins at sunrise.
+Nepali Hindu festivals are not dated by the Gregorian calendar alone.
+They are timed by the lunar calendar, specifically by तिथि (tithi, the lunar day).
+The most important ritual moments, including the Dashain tika, Tihar Lakshmi Puja, and Chhath sunrise arghya, each fall on a specific tithi in a specific lunar month.
+Understanding this tithi timing explains why Nepali festivals move against the English calendar every year, and why a ritual's exact timing can shift by hours or even by a civil day depending on sunrise and the relevant tithi.

 How Tithi-Based Timing Works in Nepali Festival Life

-The Nepali festival calendar is a lunar-solar calendar — specifically the Bikram Sambat (BS) calendar, which runs approximately 56.7 years ahead of the Gregorian calendar.
-The twelve months of the Bikram Sambat year are defined by the Sun's passage through the twelve zodiac signs, but each month's internal day-count is governed by the lunar cycle: the 30 tithis from one new moon to the next.
-This dual structure is what allows the Bikram Sambat calendar to keep festivals roughly anchored to their seasonal position (because of the solar skeleton) while giving each festival its identity through the lunar tithi (because the ritual timing is tithi-based).
+The Nepali festival calendar is a lunar-solar calendar, specifically the Bikram Sambat (BS) calendar, which runs approximately 56.7 years ahead of the Gregorian calendar.
+The twelve months of the Bikram Sambat year are defined by the Sun's passage through the twelve zodiac signs, while each month's internal day-count is governed by the lunar cycle: the 30 tithis from one new moon to the next.
+This dual structure keeps festivals roughly anchored to their seasonal position through the solar framework, while each festival receives its ritual identity from the lunar tithi.

-The practical consequence of this structure is that Nepali festivals do not fall on fixed Gregorian dates.
-Dashain, for instance, always falls in the month of Ashwin (which overlaps roughly with September-October in the Gregorian calendar), but its precise dates shift by several weeks from year to year depending on where the lunar cycle falls within the solar month.
-This is why Nepali families in diaspora communities cannot simply mark a fixed date in their diaries — they must consult the Nepali patro (panchang) to find out exactly when each festival falls each year.
+The practical consequence is that Nepali festivals do not fall on fixed Gregorian dates.
+Dashain, for instance, always falls in the month of Ashwin, which overlaps roughly with September-October in the Gregorian calendar.
+But its precise dates shift from year to year depending on where the lunar cycle falls within the solar month.
+This is why Nepali families in diaspora communities cannot simply repeat a fixed date in their diaries; they must consult the Nepali patro, or panchang, to find out exactly when each festival falls each year.

-This makes the astronomical tracking behind Nepali festival timing genuinely technical — it is not simply a matter of counting days.
-The Nepali national holiday calendar, announced by the government at the start of the Bikram Sambat year, is effectively an officially computed panchang output: each gazetted holiday date is the result of calculating which Gregorian date corresponds to the relevant tithi prevailing at sunrise in Kathmandu.
+This makes the astronomical tracking behind Nepali festival timing genuinely technical.
+It is not simply a matter of counting days.
+The Nepali national holiday calendar, published for the Bikram Sambat year, is effectively an officially computed panchang output: each gazetted holiday date comes from calculating which Gregorian date corresponds to the relevant tithi, usually with Kathmandu as the reference point for national dates.

 Dashain: Ten Tithis, One Great Festival

 दशैं (Dashain), also called Vijaya Dashami, is the most important festival in the Nepali Hindu calendar.
-Its name means "the tenth" — specifically, Vijaya Dashami (the victorious tenth), referring to the Dashami (10th) tithi of the bright fortnight of the month of Ashwin, which is the festival's culminating day.
-But Dashain is not one day — it is a fifteen-day festival that spans the entire bright fortnight of Ashwin, with different rituals assigned to specific tithis throughout.
+Its name points to "the tenth," specifically the Dashami (10th) tithi of Ashwin Shukla Paksha, which is the festival's main tika day.
+But Dashain is not one day.
+It is a fifteen-day festival spanning the bright fortnight of Ashwin, with different rituals assigned to specific tithis throughout.

 The Navaratri Days: Ghatasthapana to Navami

-The first day of Dashain is घटस्थापना (Ghatasthapana) — "the establishing of the pot."
+The first day of Dashain is घटस्थापना (Ghatasthapana), "the establishing of the pot."
 This ritual falls on the Pratipada (1st tithi) of Ashwin Shukla Paksha.
 It involves installing a sacred clay pot (घट, ghata) filled with soil, planting jamara (barley seeds) in it, and invoking Durga's presence for the nine-day Navaratri period that follows.
-The time of Ghatasthapana is itself muhurta-sensitive: it must be performed during the abhijit muhurta (the auspicious midday period) or another designated auspicious window within the first hour after sunrise.
-The jamara planted at Ghatasthapana will grow over the next nine days and be used as the sacred grass offered during the Dashami tika.
+The time of Ghatasthapana is muhurta-sensitive and is set by panchang calculation for that year; families commonly follow the auspicious time announced by Nepal Panchanga Nirnayak Bikash Samiti or by their local jyotishi.
+The jamara planted at Ghatasthapana grows over the next nine days and is used as the sacred grass offered during the Dashami tika.

-The nine days of Navaratri (Pratipada through Navami) are days of Durga worship, with each day associated with one of the nine forms of Durga — the Navadurga.
-In the Kathmandu Valley, the nine forms of Navadurga take on additional specificity through the living goddess traditions of the Newar community, where specific Navadurga goddesses are worshipped at particular sites across the valley.
-The eighth day (Ashtami, काल रात्रि — the Black Night) and the ninth day (Navami, महा नवमी) are the most ritually intense, with large animal sacrifices offered at temples dedicated to Durga, including the famous Kumari Chowk and Taleju temple sacrifices in Kathmandu.
+The nine days of Navaratri, from Pratipada through Navami, are days of Durga worship, with each day associated with one of the nine forms of Durga, the Navadurga.
+In the Kathmandu Valley, the nine forms take on additional specificity through the living goddess traditions of the Newar community, where particular Navadurga goddesses are worshipped at sites across the valley.
+The eighth day, Ashtami or काल रात्रि (the Black Night), and the ninth day, Navami or महा नवमी, are the most ritually intense.
+Where local tradition permits, large animal sacrifices are offered at Durga temples and royal ritual sites, including the Taleju precincts in Kathmandu.

 Vijaya Dashami: The Tika Day

-The tenth day — Vijaya Dashami — is the day on which टीका (tika) is applied.
-The tika consists of a mixture of red vermillion (सिन्दूर), curd (दही) and rice (अक्षता), applied to the forehead by elders — first by parents to children, then spreading outward through the family network over the days that follow.
+The tenth day, Vijaya Dashami, is the day on which टीका (tika) is applied.
+The tika consists of red vermillion (सिन्दूर), curd (दही) and rice (अक्षता), applied to the forehead by elders, first by parents to children and then outward through the family network over the days that follow.
 The jamara grown from Ghatasthapana is placed behind the ears of those receiving tika.
-Together, tika and jamara are the central ritual gestures of Dashain: the tika is a blessing of prosperity and protection, the jamara a symbol of new beginnings and Durga's grace.
+Together, tika and jamara are the central ritual gestures of Dashain: the tika is a blessing of prosperity and protection, and the jamara is a symbol of new beginnings and Durga's grace.

-The Dashami tika has its own muhurta: the विजय मुहूर्त (Vijaya Muhurta), a specific auspicious window in the early afternoon of Dashami, is considered the ideal moment for the first tika.
-The national broadcast and the Rashtriya Samachar Samiti (RSS) officially announce the Vijaya Muhurta time each year.
-Many families make the effort to apply tika during this exact window, travelling home from wherever they are to receive tika from their parents or grandparents before the muhurta closes.
+The Dashami tika has its own muhurta.
+The विजय मुहूर्त (Vijaya Muhurta), a specific auspicious window on Dashami, is considered the ideal moment for the first tika.
+National media and the Rashtriya Samachar Samiti (RSS) announce the Vijaya Muhurta time each year after the panchang authorities release it.
+Many families make the effort to apply tika during this window, travelling home to receive blessings from parents or grandparents before the muhurta closes.

-After Vijaya Dashami, tika continues to be applied for the next five days — families visit relatives, receiving tika progressively from the eldest members of the extended family.
+After Vijaya Dashami, tika continues for the next five days as families visit relatives and receive blessings progressively from the eldest members of the extended family.
 This post-Dashami period is called टीका लगाउने दिन (Tika Lagaune Din), the tika-applying days.
-The festival effectively extends the auspicious quality of the Dashami tithi across an entire week of family visits.
+The festival extends the auspicious quality of Dashami into a week of family visits and elder blessings.

 Tihar: Five Days of Light and Lakshmi

-तिहार (Tihar), the Festival of Lights, is Nepal's second-great festival — and it, too, is structured entirely around tithis.
-Tihar spans five consecutive days in the month of Kartik (which overlaps roughly with October-November), each assigned to a specific ritual:
+तिहार (Tihar), the Festival of Lights, is Nepal's second major festival, and it too is structured around tithis.
+Tihar spans five consecutive days in the month of Kartik, which overlaps roughly with October-November, and each day has a specific ritual focus:

 | Day | Tithi | Ritual Focus |